Updated on June 19th, 2020 by Nathan Parsh

-Along with its strong dividend history, the company has a high dividend yield of 8.0%.
-And, Inter Pipeline pays its dividend monthly, making it ideal for retirees or other investors who need to budget their dividend payments.
+And, Inter Pipeline still pays its dividend monthly, making it ideal for retirees or other investors who need to budget their dividend payments.

 Although monthly dividend payments are superior for many investors, they are quite rare.
-There are currently just 41 monthly dividend stocks, which you can access below (along with pertinent investment information):
+There are currently just 56 monthly dividend stocks, which you can access (along with relevant metrics like dividend yields and payout ratios) by clicking on the link below:

-Inter Pipeline’s strong dividend history, high dividend yield, and monthly dividend payments are three big reasons why the company appeals to dividend growth investors.
+Despite the recent dividend cut, Inter Pipeline’s high dividend yield and monthly dividend payments are two big reasons why the company may appeal to to dividend growth investors with a larger appetite for risk.

 Inter Pipeline is an energy infrastructure corporation that is engaged in the transportation, storage, and processing of energy products in Western Canada and Europe.